Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Simulations and Results

 The equations of motion for the variables parametrising the density matrices of the spin 1/2, spin 1 and spin 3/2 systems, given by Eqs. (\ref{eq:spin1/2_eqn-motion}), (\ref{eq:spin1_eqns_motion}) and (\ref{eq:spin3/2_eqn_motion}), were solved numerically using the Euler-Maruyama update method \citep{kloeden1992}.
 From the evolution of these variables, stochastic quantum trajectories in the phase space of the $z$-spin component $\langle S_{z}\rangle$ and the $y$-spin component $\langle S_{y}\rangle$ were produced.
 For spin 1/2 we also generated stochastic trajectories of the Rabi angle $\phi$.
 We chose the $x$-spin component to be zero initially, where it remains.

 The evolution of the Rabi angle with time for the spin 1/2 system for various strengths of measurement is shown in Figure \ref{fig:rabi_angle}.
 Figure \ref{fig:rabi_angle}a shows that the mean rate of change of the Rabi angle, namely the mean frequency of Rabi oscillations, decreases with increasing measurement coupling constant, as was suggested by Eq. (\ref{eq:averaged dphi}).
-Such a decrease demonstrates the slowing down of the unitary dynamics as a result of stronger, or equivalently, more frequent measurement as expected for the QZE.
+Such a decrease demonstrates the slowing down of the unitary dynamics as a result of stronger, or equivalently, more frequent measurement as is expected for the QZE.
 Figure \ref{fig:rabi_angle}b illustrates the dynamics on a finer scale.
-The quantum jumps conventionally considered to occur between eigenstates of a monitored observable, brought about by an interaction present in the Hamiltonian, can be seen as a coarse-grained (in time) approximation to the underlying continuous dynamics.
+Behaviour at high measurement strength resembles to the quantum jumps conventionally considered to occur between eigenstates of a monitored observable, brought about by an interaction present in the Hamiltonian.

 Numerically generated stationary PDFs for the Rabi angle are shown in Figure \ref{fig:pdfs} for an isolated system ($\alpha=0$) and for three nonzero measurement strengths.
 Initial states were selected from a uniform probability density over $\phi$.
 Angles $\phi=0$ and $\pi$ correspond to the $|\frac{1}{2}\rangle$ and $|\!-\!\frac{1}{2}\rangle$ eigenstates of $S_{z}$, respectively.
 Values of $\phi$ from the trajectories are mapped into the range 0 to $2\pi$.
 It can be seen that as the measurement strength is increased, the stationary PDFs become narrower since the measurement dynamics are better able to localise the system in the vicinity of the eigenstates of $S_{z}$, resisting the pull of the unitary dynamics induced by the Hamiltonian, which seek to drive the system into Rabi oscillations.
 In accordance with the Born rule, for $\alpha>0$ the stationary PDFs contain two approximately equivalent peaks around the $|\!-\!\frac{1}{2}\rangle$ and $|\frac{1}{2}\rangle$ eigenstates, since the system should have an equal probability of localising at either.
 The PDF in Figure \ref{fig:pdfs}a is uniform over $\phi$ since the trajectories represent the dynamics without measurement, namely Rabi oscillations.
 Note that the stationary PDF in Figure \ref{fig:pdfs}b is roughly sinusoidal, as suggested by the PDF for small $\alpha$ given in Eq. (\ref{eq:stationary_pdf}).
 Indeed, that approximate result suggested peaks at $\phi=\pi/4$ and $3\pi/4$: a consequence of the competition between measurement-induced dwell near the eigenstates and the rotational pull of the Hamiltonian.
 As measurement strength increases, the peaks are drawn closer to $\phi=0$ and $\pi$.